 Belay is a company that offers virtual personal assistant work to their clients, and it’s always remote, so it’s definitely worth it to check and see if they have any openings in your specialty.

 This is another great company that sources people that want to land freelance jobs as virtual assistants.
-They specialize in virtual assistants, so you’re sure to find your fit there if that’s exactly what you’re going after.
+They specialize in the virtual assistant space, so you’re sure to find your fit there if that’s exactly what you’re going after.